Church Educational System Honor Code: Ecclesiastical endorsement

 Students are required to sign in agreement to the Honor Code, Dress and Grooming Standards, Residential Living Guidelines, and Academic Honesty Policy yearly.
 Additionally they must have a yearly interview with a leader of their local religious congregation, or (for religious students or those without a local congregation) the non-denominational BYU chaplain and maintain this ecclesiastical endorsement to attend BYU.
 In the past about 5% of BYU was not LDS, but that number has shrunk closer to 1% in recent years.
 The chaplain or religious leader is instructed to inquire about the student's and understanding of and adherence to specific policies.
 These include the ban on the consumption of specific substances, viewing pornography, any extramarital heterosexual "relations", any homosexual conduct, and adherence to the Honor Code, Dress and Grooming Standards, Residential Living Guidelines, and Academic Honesty Policy on and off campus.
 LDS bishops and branch presidents are additionally instructed to verify that LDS students demonstrate "appropriate and consistent church activity", "abid[e] by the standards of the Church", and are in "full fellowship".
 The chaplain or religious leader can revoke the endorsement at any time.

 Honor code staff

 As of 2017, the enforcement of the BYU's Honor Code is directed by Spencer Hawkins, who is under Vice Dean of Students Casey Peterson, who is under Dean of Students Vernon Heperi.
-Over the Office of Student Life is Vice President Janet S. Scharman, who reports to university president Kevin J Worthen, who is under the BYU Board of Trustees, which is composed of general authorities and general officers of the LDS Church.
+Over the Office of Student Life is Vice President Janet S. Scharman, who reports to university president C Shane Reese who is under the BYU Board of Trustees, which is composed of general authorities and general officers of the LDS Church.